dhis2/climate-tools/docs/getting-started/installation.md

 title: Installation
 ---

-The Python library and command-line utilities are distributed under the package name **`dhis2eo`**.
+The Climate Tools Python library are distributed under the package name **`dhis2eo`**.

 The library has been developed and tested on **Python 3.11**.
 We recommend using this version for best compatibility, though other versions may also work.

-To install the climate tools Python library, and its associated commandline utilities, you need to install the `dhis2eo` Python package.
+To install the Climate Tools Python library you need to install the `dhis2eo` Python package.

 Until we release a stable version, you can install it directly from the latest Github repository: